MalteQuandt/SyntaxSugar/README.md

 If you use it in combination with other parameters remember that the arbitrary number of argument sugar must stand at the end of the method as the very last formal parameter.

-One las thing though, you should probably avoid using this in combination with generic types like in this example `void exampleMethod(T ... genreics);`If you do this, you will never be able to safely overload this method anymore.
+One las thing though, you should probably avoid using this in combination with generic types like in this example `void exampleMethod(T ... genrics);`If you do this, you will never be able to safely overload this method anymore.
 Lets look at an example:

 ````java
 void method(T... examples);